loggingpython-Community/loggingpython/Docs/api_reference.md

 - `Logger`: The main class for logging.
 - `FileHandler`: A handler for writing logs to a file.
 - `ConsoleHandler`: A handler for displaying logs in the console.
+- `JSONHandler`: A handler for writing logs in the json.
+- `SQLHandler`: A handler for writing logs in the database.

 ## Functions